Does this type of thing happen to anyone else?

 “Why thank you,” I murmured.

 “But,” she said (“No no”, I thought, “Please, no ‘buts’.
 I want to be brilliant.
-Please just let me be brilliant”), “You have blocks in the way.”
+Please just let me be brilliant”), “you have blocks in the way.”

 I think she was as accurate about my blocks as the state of my bedroom.
 And I know exactly what those blocks were.